mlafeldt/chef-runner/README.md

 chef-runner can also provision remote hosts like EC2 instances, or basically any system reachable over SSH.

-Use the `-H` option to specify the name of a host that was configured for direct SSH access.
+Use the `-H` option (or `--host`) to specify the name of a host that was configured for direct SSH access.
 The argument passed to `-H` has the format `[user@]hostname[:port]`, allowing you to optionally change SSH user and port.
 If you need to change other SSH settings, add a host-specific configuration section to your `~/.ssh/config`.

 Examples: